einsteinx2/docker-ps3dev-tiny3d/README.md

-Docker image based off of https://github.com/mlafeldt/docker-ps3dev with tiny3D added from https://github.com/einsteinx2/tiny3D
+Docker image based off of https://github.com/mlafeldt/docker-ps3dev with the tiny3D library added.

 # A Docker Image for PS3 Development